Best Geiger Counters for Radiation Detection

 This amazing chart shows how radiation dose compares to the Sieverts we are naturally (and unnaturally) exposed to:

 Ionizing radiation has the ability to damage living tissue quickly and over long sustained periods.
 High exposure rates can cause radiation burns on the skin and bodily membranes, cell damage, and death.
-High dosage accumulation can cause those same effects but also radiation sickness and cancer.
+High dosage accumulation can cause those same effects, but also radiation sickness and cancer.
 There is no way to build a tolerance or immunity to radiation since it directly affects your cells.

 Despite the lower chance of a radiation disaster, the impact of one of these disasters can be devastating.
 There is no substitute for the equipment needed to detect and protect.
 A small investment in a Geiger counter detector combined with protective masks can help you survive a radioactive event.